Unemployed is underrated.

 At least that is what I've told myself the last 3 months.
 Votem died on February 15, 2019; for anyone interested in that story, I put my thoughts to paper here.

 Unemployment though is awesome.
 I wake up to the sun.
 I read.
 The weather in Cleveland is nice enough now to run outside.
 I ride my motorcycle.
-I've never had a period in my life with so little responsibility and so much autonomy (subsidized by government unemployment benefits).
+I've never had a period in my life with so little responsibility and so much autonomy.

 I realized I should have taken more vacation.

 For the first two months, I spent my afternoons talking with people - I met with over 45 entrepreneurs and business leaders in Cleveland from March to May.

 I was looking for reasons to stay in Cleveland.
 I was looking for work that excited me in the way Votem did.
 I was looking for something that married my interests - technology for good, financial literacy, increased individual autonomy, exponential technologies (blockchain, AI, all things Elon Musk, etc).
 I was looking for a startup.

 I did not find what I was looking for.

 In my life, the best decisions I've made have come from doing things that confuse other people.
 They were not intuitive, nor conventional; they caused people to ask me "why?"

 In first grade, I read Robert Frosts' "The Road Less Traveled" - it strongly resonates: